robotframework/rellu/BUILD.rst

    For example, ``1.2.3`` is changed to ``1.2.4.dev1`` and ``2.0.1a1``
    to ``2.0.1a2.dev1``.

-3. Close the `issue tracker milestone
+2. Close the `issue tracker milestone
    <https://github.com/robotframework/rellu/milestones>`__.

-   Create also new milestone for the next release unless one exists already.
+3. Create new milestone for the next release unless one exists already.

 Announcements
 -------------